 - Restricted availability of PlayStation Now

-- Not as connected to PC and mobile ecosystems
+- Not as connected to PC and mobile ecosystems as Xbox

-- Dramatic new design takes some getting used to
+- Dramatic new design is very big

 Gamers with a long memory may remember the 1970s and the first generation of video game consoles.
 The Magnavox Odyssey may not be as fondly remembered as the Nintendo Entertainment System, Sega Mega Drive or Atari 2600, but it kicked off a tradition that still occurs today.